camayal/Datataxa/README.md

 <a name="prepare"/>

 ### Prepare data file
-You need a list of species.
+You need a file with a list of species.
 The file is a simple text file and must be located in the same folder with the script.
 The content of the file looks like:
 ```
 Anisacanthus+pumilus